CCSD teacher named ‘National Teacher of the Year’

 LAS VEGAS (KLAS) — Clark County School District teacher Juliana Urtubey was named National Teacher of the Year.
 Urtubey is the first Nevada teacher to receive the honor.

-She was one of four finalists.
-The announcement was made Thursday morning.
+She was one of four finalists and during an interview with CBS News This Morning, she was surprised with the announcement that she won.
+The surprise continued when First Lady Dr. Jill Biden appeared in her classroom with flowers.

+“I was so elated, so proud, so overwhelmed with joy,” Urtubey said of the award.

 Juliana Urtubey teaches Pre-K through fifth grade at Kermit Booker Elementary School.
-She’s the first Latina to be a finalist for Teacher of the Year since at least 1992 in Nevada.
+She’s the first Latina to be a finalist for Teacher of the Year since at least 1992 in Nevada and the first winner from Nevada since the award started in 1952.

 Not only is Urtubey an educator, but she is also an advocate.
 She has a Bachelor of Arts in bilingual elementary education and a masters from the University of Arizona.